probml/dynamax/CONTRIBUTING.md

 # Contributing

 Contributions (pull requests) are very welcome!
-Here's how to get started.

----
+## How to contribute

 First fork the library on GitHub.